The Buddy Project Helpline: Peer Support for People with Diabetes

 Editor’s Note: We have a simple goal: tap into the power of the global diabetes community to save lives.
 Learn more about what you can do as a person with diabetes to keep yourself and others safe from COVID-19 until we’re all safe.

-If you are looking for peer support, the project’s 12 volunteers are fluent in 9 languages – English, Hindi, Dutch, Marathi, Bengali, Gujarati, Telugu, Tamil and Punjabi.
+If you are looking for peer support, the project’s 12 volunteers are fluent in nine languages—English, Hindi, Dutch, Marathi, Bengali, Gujarati, Telugu, Tamil and Punjabi.
 Find more information on the helpline, including diabuddy (volunteer) profiles, and videos in English and Hindi explaining how to schedule a call on the helpline through the app.
 The Blue Circle Diabetes mobile app is available on Android or on iOS.

 According to Nupur and the organization’s leadership, living with diabetes in India comes with its own set of social, cultural, financial and medical challenges that are very unique.
-Of course this is alongside what is true across the world – the mental burden of living with diabetes is often overlooked in trying to keep up with the physical treatment.
-The occurrence of depression is 2-3 times higher in people living with diabetes, and it is estimated that four out of five people with serious mental disorders living in low and middle income countries do not receive the mental health services that they need.
+Of course this is alongside what is true across the world—the mental burden of living with diabetes is often overlooked in trying to keep up with the physical treatment.
+The occurrence of depression is two to three times higher in people living with diabetes, and it is estimated that four out of five people with serious mental disorders living in low and middle income countries do not receive the mental health services that they need.

 A quick guide on how to use the Buddy Project helpline: